OpenMDAO/OpenMDAO-Framework/docs/arch-doc/api.rst

 .. index:: IGeomCreator

-.. _IGeomCreator:
+.. _IGeomModifier:

 ::

-    class IGeomCreator (Interface):
+    class IGeomModifier (Interface):
-        """An interface to a geometry kernel that allows new geometry to be created."""
+        """An interface to a geometry kernel that allows geometry to be created and modified."""

         # API to be determined